 b.
 Creating multiple pathways to graduation including rigorous career and technical pathways, apprenticeships, early college high schools, early graduation options, and digital learning opportunities;

 c.
-Rethinking the times and places that learning occur, including lengthen or flexing the school day and school year, moving learning beyond the traditional school building and incorporating extended learning opportunities;
+Rethinking the times and places that learning occur, including lengthen or flexing the school day and school year, moving learning beyond the traditional school building and incorporating expanded [extended] learning opportunities;

 d.
-Implementing alternative forms of governance that include the engagement of teachers, parents and community members but do not follow the guidelines of KRS 160.345;
+Implementing alternative forms of governance that include the engagement of teachers, parents and community members but do not follow the requirements of KRS 160.345;

 e.
 Designing learning environments that include the student in the design of learning pathways; and